Stockdale earns Test return with Henderson captain

 Ulster hooker Tom Stewart is also set to make his Ireland debut having been named among the replacements alongside fellow uncapped players Ciaran Frawley and Calvin Nash.

-This will be a huge opportunity for Stockdale to stake his claim for a regular starting spot in Andy Farrell's side ahead of the World Cup in France.
+This will be a huge opportunity for Stockdale to push for a regular starting spot in Farrell's side ahead of the World Cup.

-A standout performer in Ireland's 2018 Grand Slam triumph, Stockdale was part of this year's Six Nations squad but did not play.
+A standout performer in Ireland's 2018 Grand Slam triumph, Stockdale was part of this year's Six Nations squad but did not play, while he did not make the squad for last year's tour of New Zealand.

 The 27-year-old is part of a shaken-up back three with Munster's Keith Earls earning his 99th cap - and first since last year's tour in New Zealand - on the opposite wing and Leinster's Jimmy O'Brien at full-back.